 How Does RCI Points Work for Hotels?

-In case you didn’t know, RCI Points can also be used for hotel stays.
+In case you didn’t know, you can also use RCI Points for hotel stays.
 You can spend 2,000 points per night on hotels, or 10,000 points for a stay of five nights or longer.
 Moreover, if you don’t want to use your points to book a hotel, RCI members can get up to 60 percent off on more than 600,000 hotels around the world.
 Using Deposit Trading Power or points will increase your hotel discounts.

 Of course, you must own a timeshare before you can become a RCI member and use RCI Travel.
 If you’re already a member, you can log in to your account to find and book hotels.
-Additionally, RCI Points can be used for saving money on flights, rental cars, as well as cruises.
+Additionally, you can use RCI Points for saving money on flights, rental cars, as well as cruises.
 With RCI Travel, you will receive member-exclusive pricing on those vacation essentials.
 You can also get the best price on cruises and even receive up to $1,500 onboard credit when booking through RCI Cruise.

 Why RCI Points Are Worth It